 SPEECH AND LANGUAGE THERAPY

-The aim of speech therapy in the intermediate phase is to build on basic communication skills as to develop meta-linguistic skills such as reasoning, problem-solving, abstract language and inferential thinking.
+The aim of speech therapy in the intermediate phase is to continue to build on basic communication skills and to develop meta-linguistic skills such as reasoning, problem-solving, abstract language and inferential thinking.
 There is also a strong emphasis on social language skills including areas such conversational rules, expressing opinions, asking for help and clarification, engaging in group debates and addressing different people formally and informally.

-Therapy may occur on an individual, a small group and/or a class group level based on the needs of the child.
-The therapists incorporate themes, concepts and skills necessary for classwork into their sessions to assist with the transfer of skills taught on an individual level.
-Homework and communication between the therapist and parents occurs within the learner’s homework book.
+Therapy may occur on an individual, a small group and/or class group level based on the needs of the child.
+The therapists incorporate themes, concepts and skills necessary for classwork into their sessions to assist with consolidation of skills at all levels.
+Homework and communication between the therapist and parents occurs within the learner’s Therapy Book.

 Group therapy is most common in this phase of the school.
-Children are grouped according to their difficulties, namely:
+Children are grouped according to their abilities

 THE ROLES OF THE COUNSELLOR AND PSYCHOLOGIST

 The counsellor and psychologist form a team that is responsible for the personal and social well-being and development of the learners, parents and staff of Unity College.
 Psychotherapy, play therapy (individual and in groups), parent counselling and life skills groups all form part of this therapy.
 The therapists focus on behaviour difficulties (e.g. anger outbursts, bullying, poor self-esteem), relationship problems (e.g. friendships, child-parent relationships, family interaction, and sibling rivalry), loss (e.g. divorce, death), trauma (e.g. accident, hi-jacking), sexuality and substance abuse.

 Personal and social skills groups for the lower intermediate classes: